 Common Lasik Myths / Concerns Explained

-April 15, 2019 -Perhaps you’ve thought about laser eye surgery in the past, but have been put off after sifting through some of the myths and misinformation about the procedure.
+Perhaps you’ve thought about laser eye surgery in the past, but have been put off after sifting through some of the myths and misinformation about the procedure.
 Or, perhaps you have a friend who told you she heard “this,” or he heard “that” about LASIK eye surgery.
 With all the myths and misinformation out there, how do you determine the truth?
-Don’t let yourself be mislead by incorrect information.
+Don’t let yourself be misled by incorrect information.
 Get the facts about LASIK and let’s debunk these common LASIK myths.

 Myth: LASIK is painful